Should We Keep an Eye on the Euro/Dollar’s Ability to Rebound After Breaking Below Last Year’s Low?

 - Germany's IFO Business Climate Index

-In the U.S. currency markets last weekend, the U.S. dollar strengthened against the euro.
-The EUR/USD pair fell from 1.0496 to 1.0334, marking its third consecutive week of declines.
-Having already hit new lows for the year and broken through last year’s low, the pair has lost a significant support level; the next notable support level is around parity.
-We will be watching closely to see if the U.S. dollar loses momentum at the start of the week.
+In the U.S. currency market last weekend, the U.S. dollar strengthened against the euro.
+The euro-dollar exchange rate fell from 1.0496 to 1.0334.This marked the third consecutive week of bearish candles.
+The pair has been continuously hitting new lows for the year, and having broken below last year’s low, it has lost a significant support level; the next notable support level is around parity.
+For now, we will be watching closely to see if the U.S. dollar loses momentum at the start of the week.

-European currencies fell as the British pound weakened against the U.S. dollar following the release of UK October retail sales data on the 22nd, which showed a year-on-year decline from 3.9% in the previous month to 2.4%.
+European currencies saw the pound fall against the U.S. dollar after the UK’s October retail sales figures, released on the 22nd, showed a year-over-year decline from 3.9% the previous month to 2.4%.
 The GBP/USD exchange rate fell from 1.2593 to 1.2487.The decline occurred as the pair encountered resistance at the 20-period moving average (MA) on the hourly chart.
-Similarly, on the 4-hour chart, the pair pulled back upon touching the 20-MA, and on the daily chart, the downtrend along the 10-MA continues.
+Similarly, on the 4-hour chart, the pair rebounded upon touching the 20-period MA, and on the daily chart, the downtrend along the 10-period MA continues.